sbrugel/cisc361-project/README.md

 *(All functions in JobQueue.cpp are documented)*

-As for running the program, we open up the input file (located in ROOT/inputs) and read the lines one by one.
+As for running the program, we open up the input file supplied in the command and read the lines one by one.
 Every time we read a line, we get its command type, and its arrival time.
-Then we simulate the system up to that point, managing the queues as needed.
-Then we actually read in the command.
+Firstly we read in the first `C` command, then we simulate the system up to the time of each command, managing the queues as needed (order is wait->ready, hold->ready, ready->running, running->running, running->ready, running->wait (i.e. for Bankers), running->complete).
+Then we read in and process other types of commands that aren't system related.

 `C` - Wipes the system data and initializes a new system using the given fields